Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-storage/README.md

 ## Troubleshooting
 ### Logging setting
-Please refer to [Spring logging document][spring_logging_document] to get more information about logging.
+Please refer to [spring logging document] to get more information about logging.

 #### Logging setting examples
 - Example: Setting logging level of hibernate